citp/privacy-policy-historical/t/tr/tre/tresorit.com.md

-> *The following text is extracted and transformed from the tresorit.com privacy policy that was archived on 2018-12-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181229234059id_/https%3A//tresorit.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the tresorit.com privacy policy that was archived on 2019-05-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190521205412id_/https%3A//tresorit.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | Tresorit

-Effective date: 24 August 2018
+Effective date: 19 February 2019

 For Tresorit, security and data privacy are of paramount importance.
 This Privacy Policy describes our commitment to protect the privacy of individuals in accordance with the GDPR.